o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/animating/animation-editor/recording.md

 ---
-linkTitle: Recording animation data
+linkTitle: Recording Animation Data
 description: ' Use O3DE''s Animation Editor to record a new animation after you have created a new sequence. '
 title: Recording Animation Data
-weight: 100
+weight: 200
 ---

 Recording animation typically involves three steps: